GBProductions/Library.Solution/README.md

 ### Installation of Program
 * _Open the terminal on your local machine and navigate to "Desktop."_
-* _Clone "Factory.Solution"" with the following git command `git clone https://github.com/GBProductions/Factory.Solution.git_`
+* _Clone "Library.Solution"" with the following git command `https://github.com/GBProductions/Library.Solution`_
-* _Navigate to the top level of the repository with the command `cd Factory.Solution`_
+* _Navigate to the top level of the repository with the command `cd Library.Solution`_
-* _Navigate into "Factory" with git command `cd Factory`_
+* _Navigate into "Library" with git command `cd Factory`_

 ### Recreate Database